FireCodeJohn/HaikuCounterCSharp/README.md

 # HaikuCounterCSharp
 Counts the number of Hiakus in the input file(s).
-Simply run the executable in HaikuCounterCSharp/HaikuCSharp/bin/Debug/net6.0/HaikuCSharp.exe
+Simply run the executable HaikuCounterCSharp/HaikuCSharp/bin/Debug/net6.0/HaikuCSharp.exe

 The program gets .txt files from the working directory as input.
 9 .txt files should already be in the working directory, 3 of which are valid Haikus